eeverman/andhow/README.md

 		All reads could be done against that transaction object.
 		The trans object would share a ref to all of the values, so it would hold the values in memory if it did not close (typical issue w/ resources).
+	*	It may be that J8 ReentrantReadWriteLocks may have alt solutions.
 	Both of those options involve isolating the value map.
 *	Nulls might be explicitly set, possibly w/ EL.
 In that case, the LoaderState (and ConfigPoints) will need to track if a value is explicitly set in some